drjacques-coder/Rendu_VR_Generated_sphere_and_Plane/README.md

 1. Clone this repository
 2. Open `launcher.html` in a compatible web browser
 3. Allow audio permissions when prompted
-4. Use a VR headset for the full experience

 ## Required Dependencies
 - Three.js (WebGL 3D library)